timmckague/timandvictoria/src/pages/blog/2019-02-28-hike-the-rota-vicentina-part-1.md

 Distance hiked: 31km\
 Trail time: 10:40 to 19:00

+The Rota Vicentina consists of two trails - the Historical Way and the Fisherman's Trail.
+The Historical Way traverses inland through rual villages, while the Fisherman's Trail runs along the coast.
+The first leg of our trip was on the Historical Way.

 We left the town of Cercal, and hiked through its outskirts, passing small farms and walking up a bit of a hill from which we looked over Cercal behind us.

 ![Looking back over Cercal](/img/blog_rotavicentina_day1-5x7-4409.jpg "Looking back over Cercal")

 We then walked through a eucalyptus forest, followed by a cork oak forest.
 Apparently the bark can be removed without killing the tree, and re-harvested every nine years.
+It was interesting to see these oak tree farms with the trees in various stages of nakedness depending on the year their barked had last been harvested.

 ![Cork oak tree](/img/blog_rotavicentina_day1-16x9-6234.jpg "Cork oak tree")

-The first half of the day was easy walking on the Historical Way portion of the trail.
+The first half of the day was easy walking on the Historical Way trail.
 The ground was compact and the path wide.
 The navigation was fairly easy as well, for the most part.
 At one point we arrived at a pasture, and distracted by the cows, turned west toward the coast a little too early.
 This navigation error meant we had to hike a kilometre on the highway to rejoin with the trail.
 I’m glad it wasn’t longer on the road - there was no shoulder and the traffic was constant and fast moving.

 ![Victoria on Historical Way](/img/blog_rotavicentina_day1-16x9-6246.jpg "Victoria on Historical Way")